algorandlabs/smart-asa/README.md

 | `freeze_addr`    | \<Smart ASA App Addr\> |
 | `clawback_name`  | \<Smart ASA App Addr\> |

 The underlying ASA is created with maximum supply (max `uint64`), it is not divisible, and it is frozen by default.
 The unit and asset names are custom strings that identify the Smart ASA, whereas the `url` field is used to link the ASA with the Smart ASA App Id.
 Finally, the `manager`, `reserve`, `freeze`, and `clawback` roles of the ASA are assigned to the application address.
-Therefore, the underlying ASA can only be controlled by the smart contract.
+Therefore, **the underlying ASA can only be controlled by the smart contract**.

 ### State Schema

-The `SateSchema` of the Smart Contract implementing a Smart ASA App has been designed to match 1-to-1 the parameters of an ASA.
+The `SateSchema` of the Smart Contract has been designed to match 1-to-1 the parameters of an ASA.
 In addition, this reference implementation requires users to opt-in to the application and initialize their `LocalState`.

 #### Global State

-The `GlobalState` of the Smart ASA App in this reference implementation is defined as follows:
+The `GlobalState` of the Smart ASA App is defined as follows:

 Integer Variables:

-- `total`: available total supply of a Smart ASA.
+- `total`: total supply of a Smart ASA.
 This value cannot be greater than the underlying ASA total supply;
 - `decimals`: number of digits to use after the decimal point.
 If 0, the Smart ASA is not divisible.
 If 1, the base unit of the Smart ASA is in tenth, it 2 it is in hundreds, if 3 it is in thousands, and so on;
 - `default_frozen`: True to freeze Smart ASA holdings by default;
 - `smart_asa_id`: asset ID of the underlying ASA;